Nothing is Impossible!! And JetSetGo CEO Kanika Tekriwal is a Living Proof of It

 From deteriorating health to dominating the airline industry, Kanika Tekriwal, founder and CEO of JetSetGo proved that nothing is impossible if you believe in yourself.
 A few years back she was detected with cancer, but she fought hard, overcame it, and now she is heading a company which is alternatively called the Uber of the aviation industry.
 An amazing person who made it into Forbes 30 under 30 Asia List 2016, she is bringing a positive transformation in the male-dominated aviation sector.

 And it’s a pleasure to tell you that in an interaction with GoodVitae, she has shared her experience, life lessons, and learnings via a question-answer session.
 So, get inspired and learn, while reading these amazing answers:

 1. Can you tell something about your entrepreneurial journey?

-“Embarking on an entrepreneurial journey was a natural choice considering that I was born in a typical Marwari family, with a long history in business.
+“Embarking on an entrepreneurial journey was natural considering that I was born in a family Marwari family.
 Although none of my family members has a specific interest in aviation, I chose aviation because it has been my passion.
 My passion for the industry, in many ways, is to make flying more accessible to everyone, not just cater to a niche segment.

 Things have come very far since JetSetGo began.
 For example, we only had about one take-off per month, when we established JetSetGo.
 Now, there are at least seven JetSetGo flights in the sky every single day.
 We’ve already captured over 20% of the market and are currently the single largest market shareholder.
 And we expect our market share to grow, even more, reaching at least 80% by 2022.
 I think this is largely due to how our JetSteals program has made it accessible for anyone to fly private, expanding the market like never before.”